 The original planning application for the wind energy project was submitted in February 2012, based on 7 turbines with a blade tip height of up to 126.5 metres.

 During 2013 and 2014 extensive consultation was undertaken with all interested parties – such as SEPA, SNH, RSPB, MoD, NATS, and local communities, to address all potential concerns regarding the original application.

 The site was recommended for approval by South Lanarkshire Council’s Planning Department and approved at planning committee in April 2016.
 This decision confirmed the principle of acceptability for a wind energy project at Broken Cross.

-Following the removal of all government subsidies for onshore wind projects, Brockwell has been considering variations to the original planning permission to maximise wind yield and site efficiency – this will allow the site to be developed in a subsidy-free environment.
-This includes consideration of improved turbine designs, and amending the number, height and blade length of turbines to optimise the energy yield potential.
+Following the removal of all government subsidies for onshore wind projects, Brockwell considered variations to the original planning permission to maximise wind yield and site efficiency – in order to allow the site to be developed in a subsidy-free environment.
+This included consideration of improved turbine designs, and amending the number, height and blade length of turbines to optimise the energy yield potential.

 Brockwell is committed to investing in wind energy at Broken Cross and we have, in late October 2019, made a new planning submission to South Lanarkshire Council following a review of wind resource and optimisation of the site layout.
 The new application will comprise: